phaustin/a301_students_eoas/notebooks/week2/assignment1.md

          #save them to a npz file
          np.savez('lonlat.npz',longitude=longitude_data,latitude=latitude_data)

-And here is what the plot looks like for my image:
+And here is what te plot looks like for my image:

 <img src='../figures/first_50.png' width="80%" >